tina2004/CP/README.md

 # CP
-computer programming
-this rpository is for homeworks of computer programming at university
+this is for homeworks of computer programming at university